-CMF regions Jennifer Rossiter describes how the north west has linked up as a region MF splits the country into nine regions, identical to the ones that UCCF does for CUs.
-Recently, the different student CMF groups in the north west have been building closer relationships with one another.
+Over the past year, the different student CMF groups in the north west have been building closer relationships with one another.
 This began with a weekend away in the autumn, bringing together medical and healthcare students from the four groups in the north west: Manchester, Lancaster, Liverpool and Preston.
 We spent the weekend socialising, partaking in a CMF day course (Saline Solution) and going on a very rainy walk!
 This was the first time in a while that the region had done something like this.
-Within an hour or so friendships were already deepening.
-Since the weekend, a Facebook group for the region has been created, and through this we've been able to keep up-to-date with what different groups are doing, and some of us have had the chance to go to events at different universities.
+Within an hour or so friendships were alreday deepening.
+Since the weekend, a Facebook group for the region has been created, and through this we've been able to keep up to date with what different groups are doing, and some of us have had the chance to go to events at different universities.
 A group of us all went to the student conference in February and this gave us a great chance to spend more time together.
 Each of the CMF groups in the north west is quite small, but as we were more linked as a region, we knew there would be more people we'd know at the conference.
 Being more integrated as a region has brought many advantages.
 We are able to run events that would be unfeasible as a smaller group, we can share ideas for events and activities between different groups and we have a larger group of people to be friends and connect with.
 We also have more opportunities to attend CMF events at different universities (this is a particular plus for clinical students who can be placed in hospitals quite far from their own university).
 We are hoping to have another weekend away every autumn (if you're in the north west, ask your CMF leader for details) and I hope we can continue to grow closer as a region.
 It's been a fantastic year! = Saline Solution

 Every week, more people walk through the doors of hospitals and GP surgeries than through the doors of churches.
 This course will prepare you to share your faith with patients from day one, looking at questions like: Is talking about faith legitimate?
 Is it good medicine?
 Is it practical?
 Would I have time?
-How can I learn more? maxing the summer
+How can I learn more? summer opportunities

-Alex Bunn is CMF Associate Head of Student Ministries and a GP in London Alex Bunn share some ideas her students always love to point out that Oxford and Cambridge preclinical students have three eight week terms, which (in theory) equals twenty-eight weeks holiday!
-Not everyone gets quite such a generous entitlement.
-But wherever you study, the summer holidays during the early years of medical school are the longest you'll ever have before you retire or die (whichever comes first!).
+Laurence Crutchlow is a GP in London and CMF Associate Head of Student Ministries Laurence Crutchlow share some ideas her students always love to point out that Oxford and Cambridge preclinical students have three eight-week terms, which (in theory) equals 28 weeks holiday!
+Not everyone gets quite such a generous entitlement, but wherever you study the summer holidays during the early years of medical school are the longest you'll ever have.
 Of course, it is important that some time is used for rest and to see family; many of you will need to earn some money during this time as well.
-Think carefully before you are tempted by a long lab project.
+If you have time, why not see if you can do something?
+Don't be tempted by a long lab project!
 Despite what others say, work done at this stage is unlikely to make a big difference to your CV; in the current job application system you get very little credit for such things.
-For a few who might plan an intercalated PhD and research career, lab may be the right place to spend the summer; but for most Christian students it is better spent learning and serving. why not see if you can do something?
+For a few, who might plan to do an intercalated PhD or are interested in a research career, that lab may be the right place to spend the summer; but for most Christian students it is better used to learn and serve. why not see if you can do something?